floriatsui/buddy_allocator/README.md

 # Buddy Allocator
-Goal is to create a memory allocator using the buddy allocator algorithm a la how Linux manages physical memory.
+Goal is to create a really simple memory allocator using the buddy allocator algorithm a la how Linux manages physical memory.
+The motivation behind this is I remember seeing a buddy allocator in practice and

-I want to try writing this in both C and Rust, starting with C ...
+I want to try writing this in both C and Rust, starting with C...

 ## APIs supported:
 - allocating the number of pages